 The ad blocker is automatically activated in Medium and High Privacy.
 If you want to allow ads, you must switch to Low Privacy.

 Cookies and trackers are used to track you across the internet while you browse.
-Because UR blocks all third-party cookies, UR makes it much harder for websites to identify you.
+Because UR blocks most third-party cookies, UR makes it much harder for websites to identify you.
 Without this shared aggregated data, companies cannot create and sell deep profiles about you.